 The Lower East Side is one of the best neighborhoods to eat in New York City, not simply because the restaurants are good, but because there are so many different kinds of them.
 Want a classic New York sandwich?
 Covered.
 An avant garde tasting menu?
 Again, covered.
 A party time scene for your birthday?
 Covered.
 An excellent vegetarian restaurant?
 That too.
-These are our favorites.
+These are the spots you should know about.

 Unlike most of your friends, Speedy Romeo didn’t move from the Lower East Side to somewhere on the Bed-Stuy/Clinton Hill border.
-Here, it went the other way around (the Brooklyn location is still open though).
-Speedy is best-known for its heavily-topped pizzas, and there’s one with pastrami on it here, but we actually like to come here for the cooked dishes, like octopus, steak, or the burger.
+Here, it went the other way around (the Brooklyn location is still open, though).
+Speedy is best known for its heavily-topped pizzas, and there’s one with pastrami on it here, but we actually like to come here for the non-pizza dishes, like octopus, steak, and the burger.
 It’s a good place for a group dinner that’s somewhere between nice and casual, and you can usually get a reservation last-minute.

 The original Russ & Daughters is an over-100-year-old institution, but it had one major flaw: nowhere to sit.
 The newer nearby cafe has both seating and an extensive menu that adds eggs, platters, and even alcohol to the usual bagel and smoked salmon.